HomeContactBlogAbout usLinks

 BAC Jet Provost.
 Photo by Ian Bracegirdle

-The Jet Provost was developed from the Piston Provost, as a side by side 2 seat single engine training aircraft.
-The prototype first flew on the 26th June 1954.
-The "JP" as it was affectionately known, was used in a variety of roles for over 40 years.
-Being replaced by the Tucano in the early 1990's.
+The Jet Provost was developed from the Piston Provost, as a side by side two-seat single-engine training aircraft.
+The prototype first flew on 26th June 1954.
+The "JP" as it was affectionately known, was used in a variety of roles for over forty years.
+Being replaced by the Tucano in the early 1990s.

 A few examples of the Jet Provost are still used at Cosford as ground instructional airframes and for ground handling training.
 The JP is still much sought after with many examples being retained in private ownership.